jacob-barna/TripleJR/Assurance Cases for Software Security Engineering.md

 #### E2: Brave Shields

-In support for E1, the Brave browser implements Shields which protects users user privacy as they browse the web.
-This means that out of the box, Shields protects ad blocking, discarding cookies other than the ones from sites actually visited, secure connection upgrading, and the blocking of malicious code and sites, like ones that will use the users computer to mine cryptocurrencies.
+In support for E1, the Brave browser implements Shields which protects user’s user privacy as they browse the web.
+This means that out of the box, Shields protects ad blocking, discarding cookies other than the ones from sites actually visited, secure connection upgrading, and the blocking of malicious code and sites, like ones that will use the user’s computer to mine cryptocurrencies.
 However though, as the documentation states in E6, “Configuring your protections to the highest level by blocking JavaScript and all cookies will keep your browser safer, but it may also break some sites.”
 This is something that is not enabled out of the box which would improve security tremendously but is not enabled by default.
 [Link](https://support.brave.com/hc/en-us/articles/360022806212-How-do-I-use-Shields-while-browsing-
 ) Nevertheless, the default configuration still prevents cross-site trackers as shown in the [sample code](https://github.com/brave/tracking-protection/blob/master/README.md) below.

 ```c++